 Benin has a rich and vibrant culture, and a religion which informs the daily lives of many inhabitants.
 There are several festivals linked to culture and if travelers are in the right place at the right time, they would be privileged to experience.
-Voodoo Day happens countrywide in January and is quite the sight, while the Quintessence Film Festival in Ouidah in the same month is a hit with cinema-lovers.
+The Behin holiday called Voodoo Day happens countrywide in January and is quite the sight, while the Quintessence Film Festival in Ouidah in the same month is a hit with cinema-lovers.

 Voodoo Day happens on January 10 every year and is viewed by the people of Benin in the same vein of importance as the Christian Christmas or the Muslim Eid.
 This public holiday attracts believers from all over West Africa and the world to celebrate the unique and often misunderstood Voodoo religion.
 There are several ceremonies, the most controversial of which is the sacrifice where a priest rips a chicken’s neck off with his teeth.
 While not for the squeamish, this is quite something quite unique to witness in Benin.

 Quintessence Film Festival